syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.interface.attributes `Array`
 {:#members:nodes-interface.attributes}

-Sets the attributes of the interface shape.
+Defines a collection of attributes of the interface

 #### Default Value: